Large Deviation Principle for Empirical Fields of Log and Riesz Gases: Large deviations for the reference measure

 hence the constant $\cmuvum$ in \eqref{EqSB2}.
 This settles the first point of Lemma \ref{SanovbQN2}.

 The second point follows from the first one by elementary manipulations.
-The main argument is that if one knows that a discrete average of large hypercubes is very close to some point process $\Pst$, then the continuous average of much smaller hypercubes is also close to $\Pst$ since it can be re-written using the discrete average up to a small error.
-More precisely for any fixed $\delta > 0$ establishing that a point process is in $B(\Pst, \delta)$ can be done by testing against local functions in $\Loc_k$ for some $k$ large enough (because of the topology on $\config$ and the approximation Lemma \ref{Ldistconfig}).
-For $R,N$ large enough an overwhelming majority of all translates of $\carr_k$ by a point in $\Sigma'_{\um}$ is included in one of the hypercubes $\barcarr_i$ ($i = 1 \dots m_{N,R}$) (this follows from the definitions and \eqref{volumetiling}).
+The idea is that if one knows that a discrete average of large hypercubes is very close to some point process $\Pst$, then the continuous average of much smaller hypercubes is also close to $\Pst$ since it can be re-written using the discrete average up to a small error.
+More precisely for any fixed $\delta > 0$ establishing that a point process is in $B(\Pst, \delta)$ can be done by testing against local functions in $\Loc_k$ for some $k$ large enough.
+For $R,N$ large enough, an overwhelming majority of all translates of $\carr_k$ by a point in $\Sigma'_{\um}$ is included in one of the hypercubes $\barcarr_i$ ($i = 1 \dots m_{N,R}$) (this follows from the definitions and \eqref{volumetiling}).

 For any such local function $f \in \Loc_k$ we have